Willian José and Ana Carolina, TOP couple

 He usually dresses in a sporty way, with accessories such as caps, hoods or glasses.
 With 115,000 followers, in his Instagram posts, he usually alludes to gratitude towards life and living in the present moment.

-The striker, who has a termination clause of 70 million euros, has always been very comfortable with his life in San Sebastián, where he resides from his signing in July 2016.
+The striker, who has a termination clause of 70 million euros, has always been very comfortable with his life in San Sebastián, where he has resided since his signing in July 2016.

 In fact, in an interview in the Diario Vasco, the crack man admitted that “I would like to have a Basque son.
 That way, someday I could learn Basque together with him ”.